-- Applicants will be required to submit an additional Personal Essay highlighting why they have chosen to apply through Law BSAP.
+- Applicants will be required to submit an additional BSAP essay, highlighting why they have chosen to apply through BSAP.

 - All required application materials must be submitted by the OLSAS deadline.

-- Members of the Black legal community, including lawyers, UofT Law staff members, and students, will take part in BSAP admissions file review.
+- Members of the Black community, including our staff, students, faculty and alumni. will take part in BSAP admissions file review.

 - The Law BSAP does not have a designated quota for admission.

 For more information about Law BSAP at UofT Law, please email email@example.com